Jyrmi/instagram_downloader/README.md

 *(3) 11184547_1414354925550367_274565051_n.jpg*

-where the earliest posted image is number (1).
+where the oldest posted image is number (1).

 ###### A simple Tkinter GUI has been added with the intention of packaging the downloader for Windows.
 If using the GUI, it should be run in the same directory as *run.py* with "python gui.py".